michaelrommel/nvim-silicon/README.md

 ### Gobbling and padding

 With the `gobble` parameter set to true, the longest common set of leading whitespace in each line is removed, making it easy to share screenshots of code fragments deep down in a nested structure.
-However, after removing all that whitespace, you now have the opion to insert arbitrary characters between the line number rendered by `silicon` and the code fragment.
+However, after removing all that whitespace, you now have the option to insert arbitrary characters between the line number rendered by `silicon` and the code fragment.
 Since you can use any string, you can - apart from padding blanks - also insert vertical bars etc.

 ```lua
     num_separator = "\u{258f} ",